 The timr working time tracking is your punchclock.
 You start in the morning (punch in), stop in the evening (punch out) and at the end of the day, it’s all recorded.
 Record your working time on the Web, as described in this document, or on the move.
-You can find all details about recording your working time via smartphone in the individual app guides: Working Time Tracking in the timr iPhone App, Working Time Tracking in the timr Android App, Working Time Tracking in the timr Windows Phone App.
+You can find all details about recording your working time via smartphone in the individual app guides: Working Time Tracking in the timr iPhone App, Working Time Tracking in the timr Android App.

 Tracking in real time vs. Manual time entries

 Your working time can be recorded in real time, starting in the morning, stopping in the evening or else you can add your working time manually.
 We recommend that you record your working time in real time so that you are finished with time recording at the end of the day, and don’t have to bother with any laborious subsequent recording.

 As an Administrator you can also enter working time records for your employees manually.

 Go to “Recording/Working Time”.
 Now select the working time type (Marker 1), you can add additional working time types in administration. timr always displays the current start date and time (Marker 3), press "Start" (Marker 4).
 If you want, you can add a short note (Marker 2) to your working time record (we recommend doing this after pressing “Start”).

 You can enter the time format and duration in almost any form, you will find all the related details in the article about adding time and duration.